-1) Principal Investigator (PI) (Applicant)
+A) Principal Investigator (PI) (Applicant)

-(A)Principal Investigator is the main recipient of the grant who bears full responsibility for the implementation of the research project (including summarization of the research achievements).
+i.
+Principal Investigator is the main recipient of the grant who bears full responsibility for the implementation of the research project (including summarization of the research achievements).

 An individual who is anticipated to become unable to carry through the PI's responsibility over the entire research period due to, for example, loss of the KAKENHI eligibility caused by PI's own accord, should refrain from becoming a PI.
-(See Note below)